 And we talk about farming.

 It is harvest time in Ohio and we drive past miles of fields each day.
 Yesterday, with the bright sun and the cool air, the combines were out in full force.
 Fields that had been full on our way up were now cut clean.
 My dad always slows up a bit when we pass someone in the fields, commenting on the crop, on the equipment, on grain prices.
 He will reminisce about his own days farming as a youth and a young man, about the equipment they used a half century or more ago, about the yields they got back then.
-(For those of you familiar only with the large equipment today, we are talking about a three row self-propelled combine with an open cab, versus the behemoths of today.)
+(For those of you familiar only with the large equipment today, we are talking about a three row operator-driven combine with an open cab, versus the behemoths of today.)
 He has not farmed in over 40 years, but the love of it still runs deep in his blood.

 In my storehouse of childhood memories is one of seeing farmers combining at night throughout the county.
 My dad farmed with his dad and would work the fields in the evening and on the weekends after coming home from work.
 This time of year, he might go straight to the farm, grab supper with his parents, and start combining.
 Sometimes he would help his friend Denny, who also farmed after a day job.